mcommelin/MS-analysis/README.md

   - df_data: the result of load_raw_data()
   - delim: the delimiter used in the meta_data file
   - load: TRUE = load file from specified location, FALSE = the data is already in R.

+Note: this function will drop all columns that are not needed for follow up functions in the analysis procedure.